-204. Composition of the Committee.- The Judicial Committee shall comprise of thirteen members.
-In addition, the Minister for Law and Parliamentary affairs shall be its member ex-officio.
+- 204. Composition of the Committee.- The Judicial Committee shall comprise of thirteen members, in addition the Minister for law, Parliamentary Affairs and Human Rights shall be its member ex-officio. - 205.
+Functions of the Committee.-(1) After the report, by the Committee on procedure and Conduct of Business Rules, Privileges and Implementation of Government Assurances, the Assembly may refer the matter to the Judicial Committee for further proceedings under the Khyber Pakhtunkhwa Provincial Assembly (Powers, Immunities and Privileges) Act, 1988, if a case of punishment is involved.

-- 205. Functions of the Committee.- (1) After the report, by the Committee on procedure and Conduct of Business Rules, Privileges and Implementation of Government Assurances, the Assembly may refer the matter to the Judicial Committee for further proceedings under the Khyber Pakhtunkhwa Provincial Assembly (Powers, Immunities and Privileges) Act, 1988, if a case of punishment is involved. - (2) The Committee shall examine every matter referred to it by the Assembly and initiate proceedings against the accused to determine the severity of offence and recommend appropriate punishment thereof, in accordance with the provisions of Khyber Pakhtunkhwa Provincial Assembly (Powers, Immunities and Privileges) Act, 1988, to the Assembly. - (3) The Committee shall have no power to take up suo-moto business.
+- (2) The Committee shall examine every matter referred to it by the Assembly and initiate proceedings against the accused to determine the severity of offence and recommend appropriate punishment thereof, in accordance with the provisions of Khyber Pakhtunkhwa Provincial Assembly (Powers, Immunities and Privileges) Act, 1988 to the Assembly. - (3) The Committee shall have no power to take up suo-moto business.